 - Volatile.
 Similarly, penny stocks often experience extreme stock price highs and lows within a matter of days, or even within the same day.

 - Unregulated.
 There are much fewer, if any, standards that penny stocks have to abide by.
-With no requirements to file financial statements or to provide financial information can leave investors in the dark.
+With no requirements to file financial statements or to provide financial information, investors could be left in the dark.

 - No income.
 Penny stocks rarely pay any dividends, as all revenue is usually reinvested back into the company to help it grow.